BattleDemon/Assesment-Calendar-App/Readme.md

 #### Issues

 Although this was an easy fix it made it much more usable and readable.
 When I would scan for classes it would include all occurences of them in the excel sheet, which would allow the user to select multiple of the same classes.
 I fixed this by checking if they were unique.

+Another issue was the side panel would open over the existing calendar, resulting in a clunky user experience, this was then changed to the final working version, but involved me having to redo how I was opening it.
+Instead of the original stacked widget design which opened on the calendar I now expand the size of the outer panel.

 ## Reflection